no-day/ts-prefix/README.md

 # ts-prefix

 JavaScript infix and unary operators in prefix notation.
-Plus the goodies `call` and `get` for convenient method invocation and property access in pipeline settings.
+Plus some functions for convenient and save record manipulation in pipes.

 # Docs